 · Facial expressions

 · Delivery Methods

 · Defining a Topic

-3-20 people who interact an attempt to influence each other to accomplish a common purpose
+3-20 people who interact to accomplish a common purpose or group goal

 members have similar skill sets, may approach problem from same perspective